amfoss/star-me/README.md

 ## 5. Paste the Script
 Paste the script by pressing <kbd>ctrl</kbd>+<kbd>V</kbd> if you are on Windows or if you are on macOS press <kbd>⌘</kbd>+<kbd>V</kbd>.

 Then hit <kbd>return</kbd> / <kbd>Enter</kbd>.

 ## 6. Wait until the script is finished
 The script needs to run a few minutes.
-At the end it will display "Finally Over ;-)" in blue color.
+At the end it will display "You have starred all amfoss repositories." in blue color.
 Ensure it runs until the end.

+Thank you FOSSASIA for this awesome script!!
+The link to the original script can be fond [here](https://github.com/fossasia/star-me).